Child Care Assistance Program (CCAP)

 What are the eligibility requirements?

-You are eligible to join the waitlist if your family:
+You are eligible to apply if your family:

 • Lives within Seattle city limits (residents living in unincorporated King County are not eligible).
 Use this tool to determine if you live within city limits